Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

 .. _praw.ini: https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html

-RedditWarp supports the PRAW `configuration file format <praw.ini>`_, `praw.ini`, through an alternative constructor, :meth:`Client.from_praw_config() <redditwarp.client_SYNC.Client.from_praw_config>`.
+RedditWarp supports the `PRAW configuration file format <praw.ini>`_, `praw.ini`, through an alternative constructor, :meth:`Client.from_praw_config() <redditwarp.client_SYNC.Client.from_praw_config>`.
 It searches for these files in the same locations PRAW does.

-Only a subset of the usual PRAW configuration keys are read:
+Only the following PRAW configuration keys are read:

 * `client_id`
 * `client_secret`